Go Red for Women Luncheon

 Alzheimer’s Disease Caregiver Support Group

-March 12, 10-11:30 a.m.
+Second Tuesdays of the month.
+10-11:30 a.m.
 Light refreshments.
 Free respite care while caregivers attend the support group.
-Group meets every second Tuesday of the month.
 Info: Dawn Plante, 863-6631, firstname.lastname@example.org.
-The Residence at Quarry Hill, 465 Quarry Hill Road.
+The Residence at Quarry Hill, 465 Quarry Hill Rd.

 Radio Amateurs of Northern VT

 Second Tuesday of month.
 7 p.m.
 Anyone interested in ham radio welcome.
 Meets every second Tuesday of the month.
 Refreshments.
 Mitch, 879-6589, ranv.org.
 Wheeler House, 1100 Dorset St.

 • April 12: 7:30 to 8:30 p.m.
 Concert Band.